mallorbc/mallorbc/README.md

 </div>

-## I'm currently doing contract work, [Youtube](https://www.youtube.com/c/BlakeM), and looking for full-time work.
+## I'm a Machine Learning Engineer, Educator, Freelancer.
+Check out my [YouTube!](https://www.youtube.com/c/BlakeM)
 - :brain: I have a Bachelor of Science  in Computer Engineering from the University of Cincinnati.
 - 🔭 Through my contract work and my [Youtube channel](https://www.youtube.com/c/BlakeM) I explore the latest in technology, typically with regards to large NLP models.
 - 💬 Ask me about : Machine learning, Deep learning, Computer vision, Natural language processing, and Cryptocurrency